Rufshod/Statistical_Analysis_Alexander_Andersson/Lab/cars_assignment.md

     \nStandard Error: {std_err:.4f}      Mean of distance from observed points and predicted line" )
 # Intercept is not valuable in this example due to years not being able to be set to 0 Intercept simply anchors the regression line in the right place
-# Regression coefieccent is tied to how many "points" will change each aditional year.
+# Regression coefficient is tied to how many "points" will change each additional year.
 # P-value is significant.